LJStambuk-staff

 In April 2008, Charlotte joined the World Affairs Council of Charlotte (WACC) as Director of Programs and Development, bringing her diverse expertise to the organization.
 Her leadership in program development and strategic planning helped expand WACC’s reach, fostering meaningful discussions on international relations and global issues.

 Her passion and commitment led to a promotion in September 2011, when she became Vice President of Programs and Education.
 In this role, she oversees long-term communication and program management strategies, shaping the Council’s global issue programming, international education initiatives, and community outreach projects.
-Her work continues to elevate global awareness and engagement across the Charlotte community, ensuring that diverse perspectives are heard and valued.
+Her work continues to elevate global awareness and engagement across the Charlotte community, ensuring diverse perspectives are heard and valued.

 Beyond her professional achievements, Charlotte’s greatest joy comes from her three children, Sam, Isaac, and Hannah, who remind her daily of the importance of curiosity, lifelong learning, and the next generation’s role in shaping the world.